shmcminn/digitalframeworks-spring19/README.md

 Your grade will be made up of three components:

-* 20%: Class attendance and participation, including presenting data stories when I call on you to do so.
+* 20%: Class attendance and participation, including presenting data stories when I call on you to do so
-* 50%: In-class projects (if you do not finish them or do not make it to class, you need to do these as homework)
+* 50%: In-class assignments (if you do not finish them or do not make it to class, you need to do these as homework)
-* 30%: Final project, including a midterm checkin.
+* 30%: Final project, including a midterm checkin

 ### Collaboration

 Students are encouraged to discuss assignments.
 For the most part, you will be working on different things, so talking about your work should not be a problem.
-Whiteboarding your way through a sticky problem with a friend or looking online for answers to technical questions are encouraged (programmers do that all the time!)
+Whiteboarding your way through a sticky problem with a friend or looking online for answers to technical questions are encouraged (programmers do that all the time!).
 Your final work, however, must be entirely your own.
 A good rule of thumb is that no one else should take over your keyboard while completing an assignment.

 ## Syllabus

-Class slides are located [here](https://drive.google.com/drive/folders/0B2vWewI1td96LXZwOEZzYnVpa0U?usp=sharing)
+Class slides are located here.
+TKTK

 **Class 1: Start here!** (April 4) [slides](https://docs.google.com/presentation/d/1w1KgKW5QawM-j1z4dM8_Cbt_LZufJ4UrO_OXu8E48zA/edit#slide=id.g29ce7ef821_0_83)
 * Introductions